|

 craftspeople who now have studios and workshops here practice

-a range of arts including: painting, printmaking, jewellery,
+a range of arts including: painting, drawing, printmaking, jewellery,

 There has been industry